Research Shows Self Affirmations Don’t Work – Here’s What to do Instead

 - Feeling like everyone pays attention to us and will notice how weird we are (Called the Spotlight effect)

 - Feeling like people laugh at us behind our backs

-- Getting nervous talking to people with high social status / attractive people / tall people
+- Getting nervous talking to people with high social value/ attractive people / tall people

 - Having a general feeling of being less worth than others

 - Thinking that there’s something wrong with us that makes us unable to learn, for example, learn to be more socially skilled